mmontalbo/grim_rust/README.md

 no longer rely solely on hard-coded zones.
 Walk-sector lookups are driven by the parsed polygons, while camera/hot requests map through the setup interest points (Manny's introductory camera still uses the compatibility fallback until we mirror the original selection heuristics precisely).
+Sector toggles routed through `MakeSectorActive` now update those parsed walk/camera records as well, so door passages and hot-box scripts flip the same polygons the original engine used instead of relying on logging-only placeholders.

 Every visibility sweep now stores the matching object snapshot, including distance, bearing, range heuristics, and the derived hotlist so the runtime summary mirrors what `Head_Control`